Energy conversion efficiency: Overview

 Energy conversion efficiency depends on the usefulness of the output.
 All or part of the heat produced from burning a fuel may become rejected waste heat if, for example, work is the desired output from a thermodynamic cycle.
 Energy converter is an example of an energy transformation.
 For example, a light bulb falls into the categories energy converter.

 Even though the definition includes the notion of usefulness, efficiency is considered a technical or physical term.
 Goal or mission oriented terms include effectiveness and efficacy.

 Generally, energy conversion efficiency is a dimensionless number between 0 and 1.0, or 0% to 100%.
-Efficiencies may not exceed 100%, e.g., for a perpetual motion machine.
-However, other effectiveness measures that can exceed 1.0 are used for heat pumps and other devices that move heat rather than convert it.
+Efficiencies cannot exceed 100%, which would result in a perpetual motion machine, which is impossible.

+However, other effectiveness measures that can exceed 1.0 are used for refrigerators, heat pumps and other devices that move heat rather than convert it.
+It is not called efficiency, but the coefficient of performance, or COP.
+It is a ratio of useful heating or cooling provided relative to the work (energy) required.
+Higher COPs equate to higher efficiency, lower energy (power) consumption and thus lower operating costs.
+The COP usually exceeds 1, especially in heat pumps, because instead of just converting work to heat (which, if 100% efficient, would be a COP of 1), it pumps additional heat from a heat source to where the heat is required.
+Most air conditioners have a COP of 2.3 to 3.5.

 When talking about the efficiency of heat engines and power stations the convention should be stated, i.e., HHV (a.k.a.
 Gross Heating Value, etc.) or LCV (a.k.a.
 Net Heating value), and whether gross output (at the generator terminals) or net output (at the power station fence) are being considered.
 The two are separate but both must be stated.
 Failure to do so causes endless confusion.